Home CountryAustralia Top 20 Famous Young Australian Entrepreneurs

 What started as a web platform for travel agents to facilitate them in their business and provide a space for fair competition, Huno Group has evolved into a leading travel site and a brand name.

-Robert Chamberlain founded the business in 2003 as a marketplace for airfares and travel products.
 In four years, the site had occupied a Hitwise top 10 travel position in the country.

-(Sources: Hugo Group, Personal Website, LinkedIn, SmartCompany)
+(Sources: Hugo Group, Personal Website, LinkedIn)

 Owen Kerr, Pepperstone